 Below, is a greenhouse I built when we lived in Colorado Springs.
 This was my first attempt at building a portable greenhouse.
 I changed it up each spring that we were there and had a lot of fun doing it.

 What I would like to talk about today is a simple outdoor greenhouse, sometimes referred to as a hoop house.
 These can be quickly built at a reasonable price.
 I can put up a 10 foot wide by 50 foot long PVC greenhouse in a day, by myself.
 With some help, I can do it a lot quicker.

 There are two types of hoop house we can build.
 One is out of PVC pipe which is quick and economical.
 The other is out of EMT.
 It would probably take two days to put up instead of one since you have to bend the EMT with benders.

-Below is me inside of our current greenhouse in the backyard.
+Below is a photo of me inside of our current greenhouse in the backyard.
 As you see, the plants are thriving.